saquib05s/Denoising-in-Deep-Learning/README.md

 Comparative study of 3 convolutional neural networkbased methods namely FFDNet, DnCNN, Denoising Autoencoders specifically designed for removing noise from natural images.

-Data from synthetically noised FashionMNIST dataset
+Data is from FashionMNIST dataset and synthetically applied nosie to it.